 Ethereum Vs. Bitcoin: Is Ethereum a Better Investment than Bitcoin?

-Ethereum Vs Bitcoin: Which Is the Better Buy?
+Ethereum vs Bitcoin: Which Is the Better Buy?

 Ethereum and Bitcoin May Already Be in Your Portfolio.
-But Which Has the Better Investment Going Forward?
+But Which one Has the Better Investment Going Forward?

 Ethereum and Bitcoin, two of the best cryptocurrencies, have been mainstays of many investors’ portfolios.
 Even the lay investor knows about them, which is why they’re perhaps the two Cryptocurrencies our trading-community friends and students most frequently ask us about.
 Specifically, what they ask are: What is the main difference between Ethereum and Bitcoin?
 Is Ethereum a better investment than Bitcoin?
 Which is the best investment going forward?
 With that in mind, we thought it might be useful to break it down with Ethereum vs. Bitcoin tale of the tape.

 There are more than 6.000 cryptocurrencies in circulation, with a total market cap of $337billion.
 But despite the huge range of choice for investors, two coins dominate the market: Bitcoin and Ethereum.

 Ethereum vs Bitcoin: Critical Differences Between The Two